FREQUENTLY ASKED QUESTIONS

-I have seen/tired the 'Super Nanny's' technique to get a older toddler to sleep on their own but I can't stand the screaming, does your technique include all that crying and multiple attempts of returning the child to bed?
+I have seen/tried the 'Super Nanny's' technique to get an older toddler to sleep on their own, but I can't stand the screaming.
+Does your technique include all that crying and multiple attempts to return the child to bed?

-This is not a problem at all, I am more than happy to work with any person/s involved in the baby’s care.
-We can even set up conference/group chat so that you can stay up to date with the issues faced while you are away and how we have dealt with them.
-I have worked with many nannies/helpers
+This is not a problem at all.
+I am more than happy to work with any person/s involved in the baby’s care.
+We can even set up a conference/group chat so that you can stay up to date with the issues faced while you are away and how we have dealt with them.
+I have worked with many nannies/helpers.

-Depending on how badly bub is affected and how bub responds to teething relief, if the teeth are very close to cutting through the gums it is advisable to wait till the are through but if bub is just showing 'signs' of teething then we can still teach bub and give pain relief if necessary/or extra feeds if having a growth spurt.
-Ideally I also like to try to avoid teaching bub during a 'Wonder Week' (developmental leap) if possible.
+Depending on how badly bub is affected and how bub responds to teething relief, if the teeth are very close to cutting through the gums it is advisable to wait till they are through, but if bub is just showing 'signs' of teething then we can still teach bub and give pain relief if necessary/or extra feeds if having a growth spurt.
+Ideally, I would also like to try to avoid teaching Bub during a 'Wonder Week' (developmental leap) if possible.

 I co-sleep with my baby at night.
 Would I have to stop this following your approach?

-I am happy for you to continue to co-share (co-sleeping with baby in side sleeper or cot beside your bed) but not bed share.
-This is because it is very difficult to teach a baby to self settle and not cause them confusion when you ask them to settle themselves for some sleeps but not for others.
+I am happy for you to continue to co-share (co-sleeping with baby in a side sleeper or cot beside your bed) but not bed share.
+This is because it is very difficult to teach a baby to self-settle and not cause them confusion when you ask them to settle themselves for some sleeps but not for others.

 My baby has special needs.
 Are you experienced in caring for special needs babies?

-With my peadiatric nursing background I have cared for many children with special needs.
-If you have a child with special needs please feel free to contact me to discuss your individual situation and I will be more than happy to advise you on the best approach and if I feel I can really help
+With my paediatric nursing background, I have cared for many children with special needs.
+If you have a child with special needs, please feel free to contact me to discuss your individual situation, and I will be more than happy to advise you on the best approach and if I feel I can really help